-It should be strengthened, enlarged and capitalised on a rail stakeholders' networks, linking more universities/research centres, more small medium enterprises and attracting start-ups with industry actors across that are ready to invest in a PPP, leveraging EU funds.
+A new strengthened EU rail partnership should capitalise on rail stakeholders' networks, linking more universities/research centres, more small medium enterprises and attracting start-ups with industry actors across that are ready to invest in a PPP, leveraging EU funds.
+Synergies with European, national and regional programmes are prioritised together with the European Commission and Member States to avoid duplication and amplify funding impact, while maintaining strategic alignment with the overarching SERA objectives.